nestjs/docs.nestjs.com/content/fundamentals/dependency-injection.md

   inject: [OptionsProvider, { token: 'SomeOptionalProvider', optional: true }],
   //       \_____________/            \__________________/
   //        This provider              The provider with this
-  //        is mandatory.              token can resolves to `undefined`.
+  //        is mandatory.              token can resolve to `undefined`.
 };

 @Module({